Memorial Day weekend draws crowds and triggers warnings

 The president has spent weeks pushing the drug against the advice of many of his administration’s top medical professionals.
 Hydroxychloroquine can have deadly side effects.

-The issue of wearing masks in public and staying several feet apart has become fraught politically, with some Americans protesting such rules as a violation of their rights.
+The issue of wearing masks in public and staying several feet apart has become fraught politically, with some Americans arguing such rules violate their rights.

 “This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
 “Its been very clear what the studies have shown, you wear the mask not to protect yourself so much as to protect others.”

 Critics chided Democratic Gov. Ralph Northam, who has repeatedly urged Virginians to cover their faces in public, for not heeding his own words when he posed mask-less for photographs with residents this weekend.
-A spokeswoman for the governor’s office said that Northam should have brought a face mask out with him — but that he hadn’t been expecting to come within 6 feet of anyone.
+A spokeswoman for the governor’s office said that Northam should have brought a mask out with him — but that he hadn’t been expecting to be near anyone.

 On Sunday, the Trump administration added Brazil to the list of countries it has banned travel from.
 Brazil is second only to the U.S. in reported coronavirus cases.